 Both victim’s cars were parked in small roughly hewn car parks to the side of a tarmac road.
 The locations were quiet but not remote.
 Both victim groups had not visited the locations before and had simply gone as a result of friendly suggestion; the al-Hilli family by their camp site manager, Sylvian Mollier by a friend and Sue Godfrey by her father.

-The al-Hilli’s had taken family photographs in Doussard village, just a short distance from Chevaline and the Combe d’Ire forest route.
+The al-Hilli’s had taken happy family photographs in Doussard village, just a small distance from Chevaline and just a short time before they reached the Combe d’Ire forest route.
 Sue Godfrey had stopped to purchase fuel in Froxfield on the A4 just short of Savernake and had briefly passed the time of day with the fuel station proprietor, Kakboub Dean.

-Michael Ryan knew Savernake Forest, he had frequented the place before, sometimes dressed in camouflage, stalking unsuspecting visitors on fanciful clandestine missions.
+Michael Ryan knew Savernake Forest, he had frequented the place before, sometimes dressed in camouflage, stalking unsuspecting visitors on fanciful military style clandestine missions.
 He had set out in the late morning on the day of his shooting spree with firearms and ammunition in his car.
 He had spotted Sue Godfrey and her children and decided to target her.
 The Combe d’Ire killer was positioned where his victims would have to stop at the end of the public access road.
 Despite all the speculation of an assassination there is no evidence proving that the al-Hilli family or Mollier were on site to meet anybody or they were lured or being followed.
 Both locations would as a matter of course attract innocent visitors on the day.
+It is not a route that you can take by mistake, the route is clearly marked off a sharp bend in the road.

 All the victims were shot multiple times at close range with a handgun.
 Both perpetrators made no attempt to retrieve the spent cartridge cases ejected from their semi-auto pistols.
 Although it is thought that Ryan might have intended to rape Sue Godfrey he didn’t.
 Both Saad al-Hilli and Sue Godfrey made desperate attempts to get away once the attacks were underway.
 Nothing was taken or stolen from any of the victims.